 2012 – Hardaway Construction’s 615 Main Street building goes up for sale.
 Presented with the perfect branding opportunity, Paro purchases the neighboring office building with help from Planter’s Bank and creates Center 615.
 Renovation begins on what we now call our MAIN building’s East and Central wings.
 More importantly, Center 615 joins Twitter in December.

 2013 – Eager entrepreneurs rejoice as MAIN’s East Wing opens in April, and the Central Wing opens in August.
 We mark Center 615’s official birthday on Central wing’s grand opening day.
 By November, all of the new 40 suites in MAIN fill up with a waiting list.
 In other news, Center 615 joins Instagram.

-2014 – Flourishing Center 615 secures 626 Main Street (formerly All Nite Glass).
+2014 – Flourishing coworking space Center 615 secures 626 Main Street (formerly All Nite Glass) in Nashville.
 With demand still high for office suites, Center 615 renovates the top level for more coworking space now known as our LOFT building.
 The seven LOFT private office suites fill up quickly, and beloved neighborhood restaurant/watering hole/live music venue The Family Wash begins construction downstairs with plans to open in Summer of 2015.

 2015 – The C615 umbrella comes into existence with the addition of production and event space at 272 and 276 Broadmoor.
 After a collaborative $800,000 renovation with Make it Pop Creations at 272, CMT’s old video tape storage facility transforms into Studio 615.
 At 276, Coburn’s Exclusive metal fabrication spearheads their own renovation for a custom workshop as Studio 615’s first tenants.